elementor/elementor-developers-docs/src/widgets/rendering-media.md

 # Rendering Media

-Elementor lets you select an image using the media control defined in `\Elementor\Control_Media` class.
+Elementor lets you select an image using the media control defined in the `\Elementor\Control_Media` class.
 There are two ways to render media files.

 ## Simple Image Rendering